grafana/writers-toolkit/docs/sources/get-started/_index.md

 ### 2. Create the structure

 1. Add docs to your GitHub repository.
-Add a `docs/sources` folder to your repo, if it doesn’t already exist.
+Add a `docs/sources` folder to your repository, if it doesn’t already exist.

 1. Create the folders and structure.
 Use the content framework for consistency across product docs.